CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

-The purpose of this AP mode script is to provide the control flow for saving credentials obtained via WiFiManager library to the EEPROM, since the WiFiManager library does not provide that featrure.
+The purpose of this AP mode script is to provide the control flow for saving credentials obtained via WiFiManager library to the EEPROM, since the WiFiManager library does not provide that feature.
 There are 3 key functions in this control flow.

 * APModeSetup() is used to setup the ap configuration portal that will gather WiFi and MQTT credentials.
 In the standard arduino program, this